railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 ===================

 If the company wants to work with barcodes in manufacturing, you can work on each operation using events.
-Here are some examples of events for an operations:
+Here are some examples of events for an operation:

 * Starting an operation,